-The discipline and theory of management has passed, and is still passing, through several stages of development both as an academic discipline and as an activity or process.
+The discipline and theory of administration passed, and are still passing, through several stages of development both as an academic discipline and as an activity or process.
 The development manifested due to differences and changing needs of the society and the world dynamics towards perfection.
-In the earlier forms of human society, like in the primitive societies where the people were engaged in hunting and fruits gathering, the focus of administration was on security and defense.
-In the immediate post-revolutionary, France, the concern of business administration was principally the maintenance of order in the business organization.
-This was informed by the industrial revolution of 17th and 18th centuries in Europe which brought a dramatic change to the nature and process of business administration and production.
+In the earlier forms of human society, like in the primitive societies where the people were engaged in hunting and fruits gathering, the focus of administration was on security and defence.
+In the immediate post-revolutionary, France, the concern of public administration was principally the maintenance of law and order in the society.
+This was informed by the anarchy nature in the society which by extension calls for law and order to prevail after the revolution.
+The industrial revolution of 17th and 18th centuries in Europe had brought a dramatic change to the nature and process of administration and production.

-The development of a distinct discipline of Business Administration is perhaps the recent development where the contemporary scholars are trying to attribute new conceptualization and explanation to the study of business administration.
-It is out of the impact of what has been described above that different schools of thoughts, by different scholars at different times emerged in order to address the problem of production and effective realization of goals.
-Problems of this nature were described and identified by scholars as impediment or hitches to the progress of organization productivity and efficiency.
+The development of a distinct discipline of public administration is perhaps the recent development where the contemporary scholars are trying to attribute new conceptualisation and explanation to the study of public administration.
+It is out of the impact of what has been described above that different schools of thoughts, by different scholars at different times emerged in order to address the problem of production and effective realisation of goals.
+Problems of this nature were described and identified by scholars as impediment or hitches to the progress of organisation productivity and efficiency.

-The theories of these different schools of thoughts are centered on management techniques and methods towards the process of production in organization.
-These management methods are based on various analyses of thoughts, which comprises of management techniques, industrial psychology, organizational behavior, administrative socialization and host of others.
+The theories of these different schools of thoughts are centered on administrative techniques and methods towards the process of production in organisation.
+These administrative methods are based on various analyses of thoughts, which comprises of administrative techniques, administrative psychology, administrative behaviour, administrative socialisation and host of others.

-In connection with this, it is important to note that every organizational activity is highly determined by a proper administrative techniques being applied by the organization so as to enable it attain full realization of goals.
-Thus, to attain and achieve full realization of goals, the organization has to allow management to take control of all other aspects in the managerial activities.
-These administrative postulations of different schools of thoughts developed as theories, which seeks to discover and explain new ways upon when on efficient and effective means of realization of goals can be achieved through making use of minimum possible cost.
+In connection with this, it is important to note that every organisational activity is highly determined by a proper administrative techniques being applied by the organisation so as to enable it attain full realisation of goals.
+Thus, to attain and achieve full realisation of goals, the organisation has to allow administration to take control of all other aspects in the administrational activities.
+These administrative postulations of different schools of thoughts developed as theories, which seeks to discover and explain new ways upon when on efficient and effective means of realisation of goals can be achieved through making use of minimum possible cost.
 These schools of thoughts include:-